naveenvalecha/signature_permissions/README.txt

 CONFIGURATION
 -------------
- * Configure the permissions provided by Signatures Permissions Module in Administration » People » Permissions:
+ * Configure the permissions provided by User Signature Permissions Module in Administration » People » Permissions:

 MAINTAINERS